pagkly/Zed/Investopedia4/Federal Deposit Insurance Corporation (FDIC).md

 ### Example 2:

-If a couple has $500,000 in a joint account, as well as $250,000 in an eligible retirement account, the entire $750,000 would be covered by the FDIC, as each co-owner's share in the joint account is covered, and the retirement account is a different account category.
+If a couple has $500,000 in a [[Joint|joint]] account, as well as $250,000 in an eligible retirement account, the entire $750,000 would be covered by the FDIC, as each co-owner's share in the joint account is covered, and the retirement account is a different account category.

 The FDIC provides a [[helpful interactive tool]](https://www.fdic.gov/deposit/covered/categories.html) to check whether assets are covered.